-AARP – Advanced Planning Glossary This provides explanations of some legal terms you may find helpful in thinking, talking about, and documenting your wishes through pain, serious illness, and end of life.
+AARP – Advanced Planning Glossary This provides explanations of some legal terms you may find helpful when discussing end-of-life care.

-Conversation of Your Life >> Conversation of Your Life is a South Jersey Mayors Wellness Campaign program that focuses on engaging communities in fruitful dialogue—the Conversation of Your Life—to let individuals’ family, friends, or doctors understand and respect their end-of-life wishes through advance care planning.
-Conversation of Your Life is generously supported by The Horizon Foundation for New Jersey.
+Conversation of Your Life This South Jersey Mayors Wellness Campaign program focuses on engaging communities in fruitful dialogue regarding end-of-life wishes through advance care planning.

 Conversations of a Lifetime Learn how to talk about end of life.

 The Conversation Project

-Your Life Wishes – It starts with a conversation.
+Your Life, Your Wishes – It starts with a conversation.

-Whether it’s a baby on the way or your retirement plans, a family vacation, or your child’s college fund, having confidence in responding to whatever life brings you is often a matter of simple, timely and thoughtful preparation.
+Having confidence in responding to whatever life brings you is often a matter of simple, timely and thoughtful preparation.
 Your approach to your own medical needs should be no different.